The ROI of consumer insights when building digital finance products

 As the market develops to become even more competitive, traditional institutions must keep up or they’ll be left behind.

 Big change doesn’t have to start at scale either.
-Even small steps towards insight gathering can lead to short-term benefits, which are then ramped up so eventually customer insights are embedded in your organisational culture.
+Even small steps towards insight gathering can lead to short-term benefits, which are then ramped up so that eventually, customer insights are embedded in your organizational culture.

 About OpenBox